ml5js/Intro-ML-Arts-IMA-F20/05_training/README.md

 ### Objectives:
 * Review the full story of building a ML model for classification or regression.
 * Understand how data is formatted and downloaded including CSV and JSON.
-* Consider how to frame the problem and collect data.
-    * Understand critical questions to ask (e.g. Who is this for?
-What’s the context?)
-    * Understand the questions to ask about sourcing and collecting data.
-    * Learn how to prepare a data set, including how to normalize and properly format it.
 * Review Neural Network architecture
     * A Single Perceptron
     * Activation Functions